michael-gif/Python/README.md

 # Python-stuff
-Just a collection of things I have made in python
+Just a collection of things I have made in python.